Coming into Hospital

 - If you are from outside of Auckland, you will be required to return a negative COVID-19 test before you are admitted.
 This test will likely involve a swab from the back of the nose, as saliva PCR tests are not widely available outside of Auckland.

 - The testing requirement is in place to keep you, our staff, and other patients safe.
 You will receive information about the testing process ahead of your admission.

 - If you are coming to Mercy Hospital you can be dropped off in the car parking building which can be accessed from Mountain Road.
 You can then enter the hospital through the main reception which is signposted from the car parking building.

 - If you are coming to Ascot Hospital you can be dropped off in the car park outside main reception.
 You can then enter the hospital through the main entry.

 - Before you are allowed into the hospital you will need to go through the screening booth located in the main reception.
 Here you will be asked some screening questions before you are allowed to enter the hospital.
-You will also be asked to show evidence of your negative COVID test result.
+You will also be asked to show evidence of your negative test result.

-- You will be asked to sign in using the QR code and manual register.
+- You will be asked to sign in using the QR code or the manual register.

 - You will be required to wear a mask in public areas of the hospital.